 14. Stay Connected

-Many people isolate themselves from loved ones when they feel stressed, but this behavior can backfire.
-The next time you feel overwhelmed, call or meet up with a friend.
+Many isolate themselves from loved ones when stressed, but this behavior can backfire.
+Call or meet up with a friend the next time you feel overwhelmed.
 Such connections can be profoundly healing.

 15. Let Go of Perfectionism

-If you constantly put too many tasks on your plate, you may struggle with perfectionism.
+You may struggle with perfectionism if you constantly put too many tasks on your plate.
 Unfortunately, this pattern only perpetuates exhaustion and a compromised sense of self-worth.
-Instead, try to simply focus on being good enough and making a genuine effort to accept the rest.
+Instead, simply focus on being good enough and making a genuine effort to accept the rest.

 16. Remember the Big Picture

-It can be easy to lose yourself in the daily minutiae of life, but only focusing on “the grind” can be overwhelming.
-Instead, try to stay grounded by remembering your most important priorities.
-List them if needed, and revisit that list as often as possible.
+Losing yourself in the daily minutiae of life can be easy, but only focusing on “the grind” can be overwhelming.
+Stay grounded by remembering your most important priorities.
+List and revisit them as often as possible.
 Make your work-life balance a priority.

 17. Seek Therapy